f4z3r/.bootstrap/doc/qemu.md

 ;
 ```

-#### Run
+## Run

-Run the `ubuntu-18.04.sh` script and install Ubuntu.
-The second time the script is run, it will
+Run the `ubuntu-18.04.sh` or `windows-10.sh` script and install Ubuntu/Windows.
+The second time the
-normally boot into Ubuntu.
+script is run, it will normally boot into Ubuntu/Windows.

+### Return Focus

+In order to return focus to host, press `Ctrl` + `Alt` + `G`.
+Note that some guests OS do not fully
+capture input methods.
+When in Ubuntu VM, simply press `Host` + `<num>` to switch to another
+workspace in the host OS, which needing to escape focus.

 ## Shared Folders